Sckathach/subspace-rerouting/paper/main.typ

   cal(L) = - sum_k alpha_k log(1 - p_k (cal(R)^(l_k) (x)))
 $

-This formulation maximizes the probability of transitioning from the refusal to the acceptance subspace as defined by our trained probes.
+This formulation maximises the probability of transitioning from the refusal to the acceptance subspace as defined by our trained probes.
 Implementation requires only a forward pass with hooks on targeted layers - forward pass that is stopped at layer $max_k {l_k}$, computing representations from collected activations, and backpropagating through the probe losses.

 This approach offers several advantages: it is relatively straightforward to implement and surprisingly efficient.
 However, it depends on the quality of the dataset used to train the probes.
 We found the AdvBench dataset to be biased toward hacking scenarios, with few examples for other harmful instruction types like bomb-making.
 This bias manifested in our results, as many adversarial perturbations caused models to discuss bombs but ultimately redirect to creating Python classes named "Bomb", or "Explosion".